Business Opportunities

 4. International Air Transport Association (IATA)

 IATA is the trade association for the airline industry.
 It represents the interests of all air transport stakeholders, including airlines, manufacturers, airports, catering companies, and tourism industries.
-Its operations are supported by 285 member airlines that account for 84% of global air traffic.
+Its operations are supported by 285 member airlines, accounting for 84% of global air traffic.

 5. International Labor Organization (ILO)

 The ILO is a United Nations specialized agency with 187 member countries, accounting for one-fourth of all UN members.
-The International Labor Organization’s global standards establish internationally recognized workplace norms in a variety of areas, including minimum age, working hours, wages, social security, and sick and maternity leave.
+The International Labor Organization’s global standards establish internationally recognized workplace norms in various areas, including minimum age, working hours, wages, social security, and sick and maternity leave.

 6. International Monetary Fund (IMF)